04 Dec The Ultimate Shoulder Warm-Up Before Lifting

 Raise your hands high if you have tight lats! 💁♂️Tried stretching?
 Foam Rolling?
 Cupping?
 IASTM?
 And nothing seems to work?
 You’re not alone!
-When it comes to gaining USEABLE ACTIVE RANGE OF MOTION, many times you need to follow up your stretching and passive treatments with ACTIVE MOBILITY.
+When it comes to gaining active range of motion that you can use, many times you need to follow up your stretching and passive treatments with active mobility.
 Be sure to add this to your shoulder warm-up before lifting.

 Keys to the exercise: